CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 **Heads up.** Einstein rings and arc-shaped images do not appear in this mode.
 Use a Gaussian or uniform circle source for extended-emission lensing.
 Highly demagnified images (such as the central odd image of an SIE lens) may be missed by the grid search.
 </div>

-The grid spacing used for image finding is set in the Settings tab under **Point Source**.
-Finer spacing finds images more reliably near caustics but is slower; the default is 20 mas.
+The grid density used for image finding is set in the Settings tab under **Point Source**, as the number of sample points across the field of view (Coarse 150, Medium 300, Fine 600, or Very fine 1200).
+Denser grids find images more reliably near caustics but are slower; the default is Medium (300).
+Because the count is fixed rather than an absolute angular spacing, the cost stays bounded as the field of view grows to cluster scale.

 ### Pasted image